angaza/nexus-embedded/README.md

 3. Run `cd nexus && python conf_nexus.py` and select configuration options (*Important*: Must run `python conf_nexus.py` from within the `nexus` folder).
 4. Implement the functions specified in `nexus/include/nxp_core.h`
 5. [Keycode only] Implement the functions specified in `nexus/include/nxp_keycode.h`
+6. [Channel only] Implement the functions specified in `nexus/include/nxp_channel.h`
-5. Use the functions provided by `nexus/include/nx_keycode.h` and `nexus/include/nx_core.h` to interact with Nexus
+7. Use the functions provided by `nexus/include/nx_keycode.h`, `nexus/include/nx_channel.h`, and `nexus/include/nx_core.h` to interact with Nexus

-The functions declared in `include/nxp_core.h` provide the Nexus Keycode Protocol with the ability to store and retrieve data from nonvolatile storage (flash), as well as determine the current system uptime.
+The functions declared in `include/nxp_core.h` provide the Nexus System with the ability to store and retrieve data from nonvolatile storage (flash), as well as determine the current system uptime.
 These are platform dependent, which is why they must be implemented by your code.

-The functions provided by `include/nxp_keycode.h` are platform independent and represent the core Nexus Keycode functionality, including the ability to accept and process keycodes (key-by-key or all at once) and provide immediate feedback to those keypresses.
+(This is a non-exhaustive list).

+The functions declared in `include/nxp_keycode.h` are platform independent and provide Nexus Keycode with a way to signal keycode feedback (rejected, accepted, etc), methods to modify remaining PAYG credit based on keycode receipt, and a way to retrieve the secret key (used for keycode validation) from the implementing system.
+(This is a non-exhaustive list).

+The functions declared in `include/nxp_channel.h` are platform independent and provide Nexus Channel with a way to signal channel events (link established, link handshake begun, etc), send outbound Nexus Channel messages to the network hardware (dependent on the implementing platform), and retrieve unique keying information used to validate Nexus Channel link communications.
+(This is a non-exhaustive list).

+Please add the following folders to your project include paths:

+* `nexus`
+* `nexus/src`
+* `nexus/include`
+* `nexus/utils`
+* `nexus/oc` (Required only for Nexus Channel or Nexus debug logs)

-Note that only the files in `nexus/src`, `nexus/include`, and `nexus/utils` must be included in your project.
-Other folders are used for testing and support purposes.
+Other folders are used for automated testing or support, and are not required to build a project using Nexus.

 ## Project Structure

-The C implementation of Nexus Keycode uses the [ceedling](https://www.throwtheswitch.org/ceedling) framework to organize automated testing of this source code.
+The C implementation of Nexus uses the [ceedling](https://www.throwtheswitch.org/ceedling) framework to organize automated testing of this source code.

-The source code to implement Nexus Keycode Protocol is within the `nexus` folder.
+All source code is contained under the `nexus` folder.

 Note that files named `nxp` contain functions that *your code* must implement, and files named `nx` expose functions and structures that the Nexus system